Skip to main content

 Clients

-There are multiple ways to use the platform, which are our clients.
-Such as the UI Console, CPLN API, CPLN CLI, Terraform Provider Plugin, Pulumi.
+There are multiple ways to use the platform, referred to as clients.
+Examples include the Console UI, Control Plane API, cpln CLI, Terraform provider, and Pulumi provider.

 Containers